misiektoja/steam_monitor/README.md

 It uses [steam](https://github.com/ValvePython/steam) library, also requests and python-dateutil.

-It has been tested succesfully on:
+It has been tested successfully on:
 - macOS (Ventura & Sonoma)
 - Linux (Raspberry Pi Bullseye & Bookworm based on Debian, Ubuntu 24)
 - Windows (10 & 11)